aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to POTX on Android via Java" h2="Transform PS to POTX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents because it is platform independent and can be viewed on any device.
+However, it is not suitable for editing or making changes to the document.
+In such cases, it is necessary to convert the PDF to a format that can be edited, such as PowerPoint (PPTX) or PowerPoint Template (POTX).

+<h2>How Aspose.Total Helps for PS to POTX Conversion</h2>

-You can integrate PS to POTX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POTX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Integrating the feature of PS to POTX conversion into your Android applications is now possible with the help of Aspose.Total for Android via Java.
+This package includes two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to export PS to PPTX and then convert PPTX to POTX respectively.

+The first step is to export PS to PPTX by using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents, such as creating, editing, converting, and printing.
+It also supports the conversion of PDF to other formats, including PPTX.

+The second step is to convert PPTX to POTX by using Aspose.Slides for Android via Java.
+This API provides a comprehensive set of features for creating, editing, and converting presentations.
+It also supports the conversion of PPTX to other formats, including POTX.

+By using Aspose.Total for Android via Java, you can easily integrate the feature of PS to POTX conversion into your Android applications.
+This package provides a comprehensive set of features for manipulating PDF and presentation documents, making it an ideal choice for developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}